raipc/atsd-jdbc/README.md

 | 16620 | 1.3.0  |
 | 16643 | 1.3.2  |
 | 16855 | 1.3.3  |

-The above table specifies a range of compatible driver versions for a given database version.

-For example, database version 14150 supports all driver versions between 1.2.10 (inclusive) and 1.2.12 (exclusive).

 ## JDBC Connection Properties Supported by Driver